-Community Satellite Processing Package (CSPP) for Geostationary Data, GRB Version 0.1 Prototype software is now available.
-This is the initial release of software that will allow direct broadcast users to process GOES Rebroadcast (GRB) data received on their antennas from the GOES-R satellite.
+- Community Satellite Processing Package (CSPP) for Geostationary Data, GRB Prototype software is now available.
+This is the initial release of software that will allow direct broadcast users to process GOES Rebroadcast (GRB) data received on their antennas from GOES-R series satellites.